Key takeaways

 What is a multi-tenant intercom system?

 A multi-tenant intercom system is electronic hardware that allows building tenants to communicate with visitors and grant them property access.
 Installed at a building’s entrance, this system includes a microphone, speaker, and often a camera.
-All properties can benefit from using a multi-unit intercom, including apartments, commercial office buildings, and industrial properties.
+All properties, including apartments, commercial office buildings, and industrial properties, can use a multi-unit intercom.

 Though multi-tenant intercom systems were invented more than 100 years ago, they remain one of the best tools for granting building entry to visitors.
-In fact, they’re so effective at managing property access that many additions have been made to these intercoms over the years.
+They’re so effective at managing property access that many additions have been made to these intercoms.
 So, today’s multi-tenant entry systems are more powerful than ever.

 Today’s multi-unit intercom systems: